“How to Stop and Discover Some New Dreams”

 Frustrated.
 Angry.
 Disappointed.
 Bloody over it.

-A gorgeous coaching mentor read this poem out loud on a Teleclass I was doing.
-It really resonated with me given I have my own version of an unwanted house guest that forced me to change my life and slow down.
-Take a moment to read it: Continue reading Is your ‘unwanted house guest’ leading you to a new life?
+I love a bit of Rumi and this poem really resonated with me given I have my own version of an unwanted house guest that forced me to change my life and slow down.
+Take a moment to read it: Continue reading How to Get a New Life – Chapter 1 “The Unwanted House Guest”

 My wham bam health issues appeared in November 2014.
 However, looking back, before my ‘tsunami’ of symptoms hit, a slow trickle of odd symptoms had appeared.
 I’d been under quite a bit of stress from a job for a period of 6 months and I had a few odd, isolated bodily symptoms occur (which I can now recognise as the early warning signs).
 I had weird aches in my hands, I was thirstier than normal, I was wired and tired, I got the shakes when under pressure and I started getting weird nightmares on top of insomnia (Dennis the Menace flying spider kind of nightmares).
 I then experienced the ‘oh god I feel shit I must be unfit’ after pilates (come on?) and I had my first proper almighty so-called panic attack (an ambulance job).
 But many of these were simply explained away as stress related reactions.